sfxcode/sbt-paradox-reveal/docs/src/main/paradox/index.md

 ## Motivation

-As software developer i like to create presentations with code examples fast and easy.
+As a software developer i like to create presentations with code examples fast and easy.
 For technical presentations i prefer reveal.js (simple, portable, nice transitions ...).